Here are 7 tips to help improve your business network security.

 Network monitoring systems detect and report connection and device security.
 When a failure is detected and alert is sent by email or phone to notify you.

 Monitoring can be carried out by internal IT staff or managed by an IT support company to monitor all business systems 24/7.

 5. Use an Intrusion Protection System (IPS)

+Using rules and policies, this can provide an automatic barrier.
 If a packet is deemed malicious it will block traffic coming from that IP destination or port.

 This used in conjunction with a decent firewall can help prevent malicious packets flowing around your network.